rasmaormane/testing/content/examples/about/index.md

   - Ted

 tags:
-  - Academic
+  - CoMet
-  - Hugo Blox
+  - Metrology
-  - Markdown
+  - Uncertainties
 ---

 <!-- Welcome 👋 -->

-## What is CoMet Toolkit?
+## ❔ What is CoMet Toolkit?

   **Community Metrology** (CoMet) **Toolkit** is a set of software tools that can handle, process, and store measurement data uncertainties.

   A notable feature of this toolkit lies in its abilities to deal with the complexities of combining individual uncertainties from various sources.
 It not only propagates the final combined uncertainties but also provides information about the error-correlation.

-## Why is CoMet Toolkit relevant?
+## 💡 Why is CoMet Toolkit relevant?

   To ensure credible and reliable interpretation of data, the associated uncertainty information ought to be provided.
 Oftentimes it is made up of a multitude of sources combined through the processing chain.
 Each source affects the final product at varying levels.